egilkh/servish/readme.md

 ## Usage

-In the folder you wish to serve use `servish` and it will be served.
+In the folder you wish to serve and use `servish` and it will be served.